redbrick/open-governance/documents/Common-Room-Rules.md

 4.2.
 Decisions regarding any other actions are up to the discretion of the common room committee.

 4.3.
-The common room committee shall keep a record of minutes of all meetings, which will be available to all members on Redbrick's open governance repository.
+The common room committee shall keep a record of minutes of all meetings.